- Who We Are

 Public Justice's Speaker Series

-Public Justice's monthly speaker series provides members vital information on issues relevant to practicing lawyers today.
-Webinars will be every second Wednesday of the month at 2 p.m.
-EST/11 a.m.
-PST.
+Public Justice's quarterly speaker series provides members vital information on issues relevant to practicing lawyers today.
 Each talk will last one hour (45 minute presentation and 15 minute Q&A).
 Several topics will be approved for CLE accreditation.

 This series is for members only.
 If you would like to join Public Justice, visit our membership page.